MasoniteFramework/docs/architectural-concepts/service-providers.md

 ### Creating a Provider

-We can create a Service Provider but simply using a craft command:
+We can create a Service Provider by simply using a craft command:

 ```text
 $ craft provider DashboardProvider